All this info is now available on my FOR WRITERS page.

-While plotting and creating this past month, I’ve come across a few fantastic resources that I want to share with you all.
+While plotting and creating my stories, I’ve come across a few fantastic resources that I want to share with you all.

-Next, I have been reading Donald Maass’s WRITING THE BREAKOUT NOVEL.
+Next, have a read of Donald Maass’s WRITING THE BREAKOUT NOVEL.
 If you haven’t already, this is a valuable resource that I will be visiting again and again as I plot.
 And BONUS, each chapter has a dot point page that sums up what you’ve read so you can easily refer back later!